 Alector specializes in next-generation therapies against neurodegenerative disorders, such as Alzheimer’s disease.
 Specifically, the biotech utilizes immune-neurology, or the practice of leveraging the body’s immune system to attack these crippling diseases.
 Better yet, the company has made significant progress over the years, resulting in a massive skyrocketing of ALEC stock.

-Admittedly, ALEC stock has shot up more than I would like to justify a heavy position.
-But should shares come down, you may want to include Alector in your list of stocks to buy.
+Earlier this year ALEC stock shot up more than could justify a heavy position.
+But now that shares have come down, you may want to include Alector in your list of stocks to buy.

 Ameriprise Financial (AMP)